This will be added to, and updated regularly, so please check back for the most recent info.

 What is the time commitment?

 The Great Southern Brevet is typically 1100kms of back country riding.
-Sounds like a lot when you say it but with a sensible approach it is easily achievable.
+With a sensible approach it is easily achievable.
 The time allowed to complete the route is 8 days so you will be covering over 100kms a day.
 This may sound like a lot but many days are cruising on well graded cycle trails or gravel grinding on back country roads so progress is usually good.
-Combined with the long summer days (light until ~10p in the evening) and the pace is hardly frantic.
-In fact riders often only average 12-14km/hr which isn't too demanding but of course 10 hours quickly adds up to 120-140kms in a day!
-And there is plenty of opportunity for a morning or afternoon tea break and a long lunch and still not use all the daylight hours ;-)
+Combined with the long summer days (light until ~10 pm in the evening), the pace is hardly frantic.
+In fact riders often only average 12-14km/hr which isn't too demanding, however 10 hours quickly adds up to 120-140kms in a day!
+There is plenty of opportunity for a morning or afternoon tea break and a long lunch and still not use all the daylight hours ;-)

 What sort of bike should I ride?

 This is really up to personal preference but a skinny tyre road bike would be a liability over the remote gravel roads and tracks.
 Most ride some form of mountain bike but the ride has be done on a cross bike (Hamish the mad man from Whangarei).
 Basically it needs to be sturdy and comfortable for many, many, many, did I mention many, hours in the saddle.
 In fact your saddle is probably more important than the bike!
 That said, the most common bike is a big wheel (29") hardtail with front suspension (adds a little comfort over those bumpy tracks).
 Your contact points are the ones to focus on, a good comfortable saddle and handlebars that allow you several positions to prevent any overuse injuries developing.

 What mandatory gear am I required to take?